MrRobotsAA/APTSniffer/README.md

 # APTSniffer
 ## Introduction:

 This is a project related to APT traffic detection.
+The work was presented at the ICASSP 2025 international conference, with the paper titled 《APTSniffer: Detecting APT Attack Traffic Using Retrieval-Augmented Large Language Models》.
+If you use the dataset from this paper, please do not forget to include the appropriate citation.

 ## Abstract: